 All my Scotland posts can be found here: SCOTLAND

-3. Hike Arthur’s Seat – Things to in Edinburgh
+3. Hike Arthur’s Seat – What to see in Edinburgh

 If you are feeling really energetic, then why not hike this at sunrise?
 The views are quite something!

 There are multiple routes to Arthur’s Seat up the volcano, and these range in how strenuous they are.
-Depending on the route, and your fitness, expect the hike to take between 30 to 60 mins.
-When you are at top, you are rewarding with the most incredible 360° views of the city.
+Depending on the route and your fitness, expect the hike to take between 30 to 60 mins.
+When you are at the top, you are rewarded with the most incredible 360ยฐ views of the city.
 Amazing experience.

-Known as the most haunted graveyard in the world; an extremely interesting place to visit.
-Greyfriars Kirkyard is a huge graveyard that surrounds the historic Greyfriars Kirk.
-Kirk, being the old Scottish word for church.
-Many important people to the city have been buried here.
-But today, it’s most famous story is one that will melt the heart.
+Known as the most haunted graveyard in the world, an extremely interesting place to visit.
+Greyfriars Kirkyard is a huge graveyard that surrounds the historic Greyfriars Kirk.ย Kirk, being the old Scottish word for church.ย Many important people to the city have been buried here.
+But today, its most famous story is one that will melt the heart.
 That of the dog, Greyfriars Bobby.
-His owner was buried in the graveyard, and even in death the dog wouldn’t leave his side.
+His owner was buried in the graveyard, and even in death, the dog wouldn’t leave his side.
 He kept returning to the grave, sitting there no matter the weather.
-Eventually they built him shelter and he lived there for 14 years, only leaving for food.
+Eventually, they built him a shelter, and he lived there for 14 years, only leaving for food.

 Tom Riddle’s grave is the one most Potterheads will want to find.
 You can find it by: